dorkodu/sage.php/docs/reference.md

  */
 function all(array $promisesOrValues)
 ```
-# GraphQL\Validator\DocumentValidator
+# Sage\Validator\DocumentValidator
 Implements the "Validation" section of the spec.

 Validation runs synchronously, returning an array of encountered errors, or
 an empty array if no errors were encountered and the document is valid.

 A list of specific validation rules may be provided.
 If not provided, the
-default list of rules defined by the GraphQL specification will be used.
+default list of rules defined by the Sage specification will be used.

-Each validation rule is an instance of GraphQL\Validator\Rules\ValidationRule
+Each validation rule is an instance of Sage\Validator\Rules\ValidationRule
-which returns a visitor (see the [GraphQL\Language\Visitor API](reference.md#graphqllanguagevisitor)).
+which returns a visitor (see the [Sage\Language\Visitor API](reference.md#Sagelanguagevisitor)).

-Visitor methods are expected to return an instance of [GraphQL\Error\Error](reference.md#graphqlerrorerror),
+Visitor methods are expected to return an instance of [Sage\Error\Error](reference.md#Sageerrorerror),
 or array of such instances when invalid.

 Optionally a custom TypeInfo instance may be provided.
 If not provided, one